 Compass Minerals International, Inc. Investors: Please contact the Portnoy Law Firm to recover your losses; December 20, 2022 deadline

 LOS ANGELES, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Compass Minerals International, Inc. (“Compass” or “the Company”) (NYSE: CMP) investors that a lawsuit filed on behalf of investors that purchased securities between October 31, 2017 - November 18, 2018.
+16, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Compass Minerals International, Inc. ("Compass" or "the Company") CMP investors that a lawsuit filed on behalf of investors that purchased securities between October 31, 2017 - November 18, 2018.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.